COVID-19 youth vaccination FAQ

 -

 Some people, including young people, have long-term complications after getting COVID-19 (for example fatigue, trouble breathing, weakness, difficulty falling/staying asleep, and concentrating).
+This is called Post COVID-19 Condition (also known as long COVID).
+Post COVID Condition may occur in some people weeks or months after their initial infection, even in people who didn’t have symptoms or had only mild to moderate symptoms during initial infection.
 The benefits of vaccination far outweigh the potential risks of getting COVID-19.

 -